Francis I of France: Construction

 Francis poured vast amounts of money into new structures.
 He continued the work of his predecessors on the Château d'Amboise and also started renovations on the Château de Blois.
-Early in his reign, he began construction of the magnificent Château de Chambord, inspired by the architectural styles of the Italian renaissance, and perhaps even designed by Leonardo da Vinci.
+Early in his reign, he began construction of the magnificent Château de Chambord, inspired by the architectural styles of the Italian Renaissance, and perhaps even designed by Leonardo da Vinci.
 Francis rebuilt the Louvre Palace, transforming it from a medieval fortress into a building of Renaissance splendour.
 He financed the building of a new City Hall (the Hôtel de Ville) for Paris in order to have control over the building's design.
 He constructed the Château de Madrid in the Bois de Boulogne and rebuilt the Château de Saint-Germain-en-Laye.
-The largest of Francis' building projects was the reconstruction and expansion of the Château de Fontainebleau, which quickly became his favourite place of residence, as well as the residence of his official mistress, Anne, Duchess of Étampes.
-Each of Francis' projects was luxuriously decorated both inside and out.
-Fontainebleau, for instance, had a gushing fountain in its courtyard where quantities of wine were mixed with the water.
+The largest of Francis's building projects was the reconstruction and expansion of the Château de Fontainebleau, which quickly became his favourite place of residence, as well as the residence of his official mistress, Anne, Duchess of Étampes.

 Military action

-Although the Italian Wars (1494–1559) came to dominate the reign of Francis I, the wars were not the sole focus of his policies.
-Francis merely continued the incessant wars that his predecessors had started and that his successors on the throne of France would drag on after Francis' death.
+Although the Italian Wars (1494–1559) came to dominate the reign of Francis I, which he constantly participated in at the forefront as le Roi-Chevalier, the wars were not the sole focus of his policies.
+He merely continued the wars that he succeeded from his predecessors and that his heir and successor on the throne, Henry II of France, would inherit after Francis's death.
 Indeed, the Italian Wars had begun when Milan sent a plea to King Charles VIII of France for protection against the aggressive actions of the King of Naples.
-Militarily and diplomatically, Francis' reign was a mixed bag of success and failure.
-Francis tried and failed to become Holy Roman Emperor at the Imperial election of 1519.
-However, there were also temporary victories, such as in the portion of the Italian Wars called the War of the League of Cambrai (1508–1516) and, more specifically, to the final stage of that war, which history refers to simply as "Francis' First Italian War" (1515–1516), when Francis routed the combined forces of the Papal States and the Old Swiss Confederacy at Marignano on 13–15 September 1515.
-This victory at Marignano allowed Francis to capture the Italian city-state of Milan.
-Later, in November 1521, during the Four Years' War (1521–1526) and facing the advancing Imperial forces of the Holy Roman Empire and open revolt within Milan, Francis was forced to abandon Milan, thus, cancelling the triumph at Marignano.

-Much of the military activity of Francis's reign was focused on his sworn enemy, the Holy Roman Emperor Charles V. Francis and Charles maintained an intensely personal rivalry.
-Charles, in fact, brashly challenged Francis to single combat multiple times.
+Much of the military activity of Francis's reign was focused on his sworn enemy, the Holy Roman Emperor Charles V. Francis and Charles maintained an intense personal rivalry.
 In addition to the Holy Roman Empire, Charles personally ruled Spain, Austria, and a number of smaller possessions neighbouring France.
-He was thus a constant threat to Francis' kingdom.
+He was thus a constant threat to Francis I's kingdom.